walterbrown17/clutch_riding/SIMPLE_PRD.md

 This document provides a comprehensive technical specification for the automated data pipeline that analyzes vehicle telemetry data to detect clutch riding events, calculates their impact on fuel efficiency, and generates structured, queryable data tables with robust quality flagging.

 ## 1.2 Scope
-This document covers the end-to-end data pipeline, including data sources, detailed processing logic, data quality checks, and the schema of the final output tables intended for analytical use and dashboarding.
+This document covers the end-to-end data pipeline, including data sources, detailed processing logic, data quality checks, the schema of the final output tables, and the design for the customer-facing report.

 # 2. Business Objective